-Federal Hispanic Serving Institution (HSI) designation affirms that a university enrolls over 25% Hispanic students; at Adams, our percentage in 2015 is 35%.
+Federal Hispanic Serving Institution (HSI) designation affirms that a university has a student enrollment population that is more than 25 percent Hispanic.
+Adams State has a Hispanic student population of 37 percent.
 Beyond the distinction of federal designation, Adams faculty and staff know that to be an HSI is a call to serve, celebrate, and support the advancement of the diverse students who identify as Latino/a, Chicano/a, Mexican-American, and Hispanic.
 We honor the resilience and determination of the students who have enrolled at ASU.
 Our students expect high quality education and the opportunity to express and build on the richness of cultural heritages they bring to Adams.
 ASU is proud to offer all of our students the many benefits accrued to ASU because of our designation as a Hispanic Serving Institution including our Title V grants.

 An organization that supports Hispanic Serving Institutions (HSI) through serving as a liaison for government relations, providing student services, and hosting conferences and other events for networking and collaboration.
 Dedicated to improving access to and the quality of post-secondary educational opportunities for Hispanic students.
 Also provides several publications, advertisement, scholarship and internship opportunities.